Hippeastrum cybister

 Cultivation

 Plant bulbs in the autumn with the neck and shoulder above the soil surface.
 Grow in a peat-free, loam-based potting compost.
 Water sparingly until in active growth, water regulary when in growth and feed fortnightly with a balanced liquid feed.
 After flowering, reduce the watering as the leaves die off.
 Keep dry when dormant.
 This hippeastrum can also be planted in a dry, sunny border but will need winter protection.
-See Hippeastrum cultivation
+See hippeastrum cultivation and bulbs for Christmas flowering for further information

 Propagation